 While Internet Famous seems like a light and fluffy read, there are actually serious topics discussed in the book.
 Cyberbullying plays a big part in this story, and it is so important to understand how to deal with an internet troll when it gets serious.
 Also, the main character’s sister has autism, and I feel like this book does a good job of portraying the importance of routine and what it is like if drastic changes occur.
 This book has the perfect balance of sweet and significant content, which I absolutely adored.

-Internet Famous is the story of a teen blogger who is awkward and caring.
+Internet Famous by Danika Stone is the story of a teen blogger who is awkward and caring.
 It perfectly balances fluff and important topics, which I admired.
 I would recommend this to those looking for a good, current read this summer.